 WHY DOES CHUCK LIKE TO ATTEND BURNING MAN?

 Chuck is a long-time attendee of Burning Man, an annual gathering in the Black Rock Desert in Nevada centered on artistic expression and community-building.
-As Chuck puts it, “there is no other human-built place I can go to get as much inspiration as Burning Man.”
-The “explosion of art and creativity” at the annual gatherings resonates with Chuck’s love for architectural design, building, and craft, and offers him the opportunity for a powerful, visceral appreciation of art.
-He also admires the community’s commitment to environmental stewardship, and accords to the Burning Man principle of "leaving no trace."
+“There is no other human-built place I can go to get as much inspiration as Burning Man,” Chuck asserts.
+The “explosion of art and creativity” at the annual gatherings resonates with Chuck’s passion for architectural design, building, and craft, and offers him the opportunity for a powerful, visceral appreciation of art.
+He also admires the community’s commitment to environmental stewardship and accords to the Burning Man principle of "leaving no trace."
 Chuck has only once participated in building an art piece, but plans to make something special at this year's gathering.